Iron Lich Asphyxious

 - Inflictor to provide him a shield guard vs ranged attacks.

-- Nicknames: Gaspy (a joke playing on the meaning of "Asphyxiate").
-To differentiate between epic versions, he is often called "pGaspy" (for Prime) or "Gaspy1".
+- Nickname: Gaspy (a joke playing on the meaning of "Asphyxiate").

-- Possibly, his back story is based on Empedocles, a Greek pre-Socratic philosopher who supposedly threw himself into a volcano.
+- His backstory is possibly based on Empedocles, a Greek pre-Socratic philosopher who threw himself into a volcano.

 Video Battle Reports